-* This post may contain affiliate links for which I earn commissions.*
+This post may contain affiliate links for which I earn commissions.

-** All comments and recommendations are my own and should not be taken as medical advice. **
+Please note that all opinions are my own and are not intended to be taken as medical advice.

 Be Prepared With Pain Relief Products